Evaluation of Vision-Guided Shared Control for Assistive Robotics Manipulators (ARM Control)

 Development of Vision-Guided Shared Control for Assistive Robotic Manipulators

-The purpose of this study is to evaluate a new control (i.e., the vision-guided shared control) for a wheelchair-mounted assistive robotic manipulator among powered wheelchair users.
-This study will consist of a questionnaire about general demographics, health information, and previous experience with assistive technology.
-Several tests will also be administered to test upper extremity function and ability as well as to test spatial orientation and visualization ability.
-Participants till then undergo a training phase with the assistive robotic manipulator mounted on a table to assess if they will be eligible for participation in the study.
-Eligible participants will move on to a second training phase where they will be asked to learn and practice slightly more complex tasks while using the vision-guided shared controller.
-After this training the assistive robotic manipulator will be mounted to the participants wheelchair and they will be asked to complete a number of everyday tasks from a task list.
-At the conclusion of the study, researchers will conduct a brief semi-structured interview with each participant and obtain more insight on how participants perceive the ease-of-use and usefulness of the vision-guided shared control.
+The purpose of this study is to evaluate a new control (i.e., the vision-guided shared (VGS) control) for a wheelchair-mounted assistive robotic manipulator among powered wheelchair users.
+This study consists of a questionnaire about general demographics, health information, and previous experience with assistive technology.
+Several tests are also administered to test upper extremity function and ability as well as to test spatial orientation and visualization ability.
+Participants till then undergo a training phase with the assistive robotic manipulator mounted on a table to assess if they are eligible for participation in the study.
+Eligible participants will move on to a second training phase where they are asked to learn and practice slightly more complex tasks while using the vision-guided shared controller.
+After this training, participants are asked to complete two everyday tasks each comprising multiple steps using the VGS control and default teleoperation using a joystick.
+At the conclusion of the study, researchers conduct a brief semi-structured interview with each participant and obtain more insight on how participants perceive the ease-of-use and usefulness of the vision-guided shared control.

 Study Overview